 AC: 4 HD: 6+4 hp: 42 THACO: 13 Attacks: 1 Damage: 2d6 (Giant Club) or 8d6 (Fireball) Size: L (18' tall) Mv: 12 Alignment: N Xp: 1075

-Special Attack: Once per hour may reach into flaming chest and hurl Fireball.
+Special Attack: Once per hour may reach into their flaming chest and hurl a Fireball.